functionland/fx-fotos/README.md

  * [ ] Connect with BOX, AWS and other cloud services to upload/download media
  * [ ] Search page to search by date/tags
  * [ ] Library page to show images by folder/Album
- * [ ] AI features to do on-device analsis for face recognition/object recognition
+ * [ ] AI features to do on-device analysis for face recognition/object recognition